-The Research Division has three Research Units: Evolutionary Ecology of Marine Fishes, Experimental Ecology and Marine Microbiology.
+The Research Division has four Research Units: Evolutionary Ecology of Marine Fishes, Experimental Ecology, Marine Microbiology and Marine Natural Products Chemistry

 Head of the Research Division: